sourdough-danish-pastries-recipe

 measuring parchment paper to crease it in an 8"x7" rectangle over butter

-Now roll and press your butter evenly into the package you just made.
+Now pound, roll and press your butter evenly into the package you just made.
 Make sure the butter fills each corner.

 butter pressed into the parchment paper rectangle - the finished butter block